naas-act/naas-act.github.io/club/flying-at-naas.md

 ### Flying Visitors

 - Members of the general public: up to four flights under instruction from a NAAS member before becoming a member.

-- Other visitors must have current MAAA affiliation. <!-- Fee $10 per day. -->
+- Other flying visitors must have current MAAA affiliation.